Ready to apply?

 If you have failed to work the required number of hours per month, you can opt in to use SU Holiday.

-SU holiday gives you an option, to have 6 weeks in which state does not check your hours.
+SU holiday gives you the option to have 6 weeks in which state does not check your hours.

 You, however, need to work for 3 consecutive months before you can apply for this and you can do it only once a year.